optimist0372/ascertainment-bias/README.md

 - `SNP`: list of independent SNP identifiers

+SNP identifiers must match those in the corresponding beta and frequency files.
-No additional columns are required.
+No additional columns are expected.

 ### Allele alignment

-All data are harmonized to ensure consistency between effect sizes and allele frequencies:

 - Effect sizes (`BETA`) are aligned to the effect allele (`A1`)
 - Allele frequencies are expressed with respect to the `ALT` allele